Hebron Overview

 Genesis 23:19: After this, Abraham buried Sarah his wife in the cave of the field at Machpelah facing Mamre (that is, Hebron) in the land of Canaan.

-7. Later, Abraham, Isaac, Rebecca, Jacob, and Leah would be buried in the Cave of Machpelah as well.
+7. Later, Abraham, Isaac, Rebecca, Jacob, and Leah would also be buried in the Cave of Machpelah.

 8. Jacob returned to Hebron after he had sojourned in Paddan-aram.